hyperledger/fabric/docs/source/CONTRIBUTING.rst

 saying that you are still actively working the issue if you need a little more time.

-While Jira tracks a backlog of known issues that could be worked in the future, if you intend to immediately work on a change that does not yet have a corresponding Jira issue, you can submit a pull request to `Github <https://github.com/hyperledger/fabric>`__ without linking to an existing Jira issue.
+While GitHub issues tracks a backlog of known issues that could be worked in the future, if you intend to immediately work on a change that does not yet have a corresponding issue, you can submit a pull request to `Github <https://github.com/hyperledger/fabric>`__ without linking to an existing issue.

 Reviewing submitted Pull Requests (PRs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~